LoveBootCaptain/WeatherPi_TFT/README.md

 > ```
 > update-alternatives --config python
 > ```
-> and choose your prefered version of python
+> and choose your preferred version of python

 check if python3.x is now default with:
 ```bash